zawthanoo/setup-rke/RKE_PREPARATION.md

 ## Preparation for HA Kubernets Cluster(RKE) on local PC?
 1. Install Docker on all nodes
 2. Install Kubectl on all nodes and rancher
-3. Install RKE on master.
+3. Install RKE on rancher.
 4. Setup SSH tunneling rancher to all nodes.
 5. Open firewall ports as a services for all nodes and rancher.